BeautifulTrouble/doc-bot/README.md

-Beautiful Rising's Fair Trade Documnent Conversion Bot
+Beautiful Rising's Fair Trade Document Conversion Bot
 ------------------------------------------------------------

 This is a rudimentary "doc bot" that: